A Guide to Packaging Optimization

 A guide on packaging optimization wouldn’t be complete without examining the sustainability of your packaging choices.

 The need for sustainability.
 As climate change becomes more severe and resources dwindle, more companies are forced to the forefront of environmentalism, and the need for sustainable packaging multiplies.
-According to new research by Greenpeace, only 5% of the mountains of plastic waste generated by US households last year was recycled (you can download the report here), and waste packaging from the newly legalized marijuana industry is adding to the current crisis of plastic waste.
-Companies must start to think outside of their comfort zone in order to meet the challenges of today’s rapidly changing global environment, gradually transitioning into a circular economic model.
+According to new research by Greenpeace, only 5% of the mountains of plastic waste generated by US households last year was recycled (you can download the report here), and waste packaging from the newly legalized marijuana industry is adding to the current plastic waste crisis.
+Companies must start thinking outside of their comfort zone in order to meet the challenges of today’s rapidly changing global environment, gradually transitioning into a circular economic model.

 Many consumers are avoiding companies that are not seeking alternative packaging solutions, such as paper or cardboard.
 This is the reality.

 How is sustainable packaging defined?
-The sustainable packaging definition generically covers any type of packaging that implies a lower environmental impact.
+The sustainable packaging definition generically covers any packaging with a lower environmental impact.
 The following variables can be used to analyze sustainable packaging methods:

 • Sustainability